andrew-blomquist-6/todomvc/README.md

 ## Branch-specific Documentation

-Execute "npm start" to run the graphQL server.
+Execute `npm start` to run the graphQL server.
-You can go to http://localhost:8080/graphql to see a nice little interface for testing queries and mutations.
+You can go to `http://localhost:8080/graphql` to see a nice little interface for testing queries and mutations.